Position: Assistant Professor

 Professor Abrams' expertise is at the intersection of strategic communication and food system and natural resources issues.
 Her work aids businesses, organizations, and government in developing practices and products in agricultural, food, and natural resources systems that balance scientific innovation with consumers’ values and attitudes, and leads to improved communication among stakeholders.
 More succinctly, it contributes to socially sustainable agricultural, food, and natural resources systems.

-Most of her research focuses on three broad areas: food marketing communication models of influence, transparency and persuasive communication in the agriculture industry, and, most recently, risk communication regarding human-wildlife interactions.
+Most of her research focuses on three broad areas: food marketing communication models of influence, transparency and strategic communication in the agriculture industry, and, most recently, risk communication regarding human-wildlife interactions in partnership with the National Park Service.
 A focus on communication pertaining to animals/animal agriculture has been a dominant thread through all areas of her research, but she has branched into other topics within food/agriculture as well.
+She currently is working on projects funded by USDA-NIFA and the National Park Service.

 She advises students with interests in public relations, advertising, and institutional communication, as well as those with interests specific to food, agriculture, or natural resources.
 She uses survey, experimental, in-depth interview, and focus group methods in her research.